Call Recording: How to Record Calls in Business Phone System?

 Such facts clearly reveal that live phone support plays a crucial role in the success of a business.
-The way your business calls are handled makes the difference whether the clients stick or go away.
+The way your business calls are handled makes the difference in whether the clients stick or go away.
+No matter if you are a small business or a large enterprise, call recording emerges as a powerful tool for enhancing customer interactions and improving the overall operational efficiency of the business.
 Call recording, therefore, becomes a vital part of a business’s operations and is widely used to analyze business calls.

 What is Business Call Recording?

 It is the process of recording incoming and outgoing business calls which is done either automatically or manually as per need.
-Traditionally, hardware devices were being used to record calls, but with the advent of internet technology, cloud based call recording software such as KloudTalk are being popularly used by businesses around the world.
+Traditionally, hardware devices were being used to record calls, but with the advent of internet technology, cloud-based call recording software such as KloudTalk is being popularly used by businesses around the world.

 KloudTalk, a cloud based phone system, lets you set up call recording instantly with just a few clicks.
 The recordings can be easily saved so that they can be accessed later.
 Individual and multiple recordings can be downloaded for playback and review.
 Recording can also be customized for specific incoming or outgoing calls as required.
 For added convenience, all recordings can be sent as an email attachment.